-In the lower unit, this microfacies is recorded in two successive beds at the lower part of El-Zarabi section with a thickness of about 0.75 m and 1 m respectively (Fig.2A).
+In the lower unit, it is recorded in two successive beds at the lower part of El-Zarabi section with a thickness of about 0.75 m and 1 m respectively (Fig.3A).
 The rock is grey to white, very hard, massive, porous, cavernous and fossiliferous.
-In the upper unit of the Drunka Formation, this association occurs at the lower part (1 m) and upper part (0.5 m) of El-Zarabi section (Fig.2B).
-At Ismail Bey section, it has a maximum thickness of 0.75 m at its base (Fig.3).
-It is recorded at the lower part of the unit exposed at Gebel Gibeil section with about 1 m in thickness (Fig.4).
-The rock is represented by chalky, white and fossiliferous limestone.
+In the upper unit of the Drunka Formation, this association occurs at the lower part (1 m) and upper part (0.5 m) of El-Zarabi section (Fig.3B).
+At Ismail Bey section, this microfacies has a maximum thickness of 0.75 m at its base (Fig.4).
+It is recorded at the lower part of the unit exposed at Gebel Gibeil section with about 1 m in thickness (Fig.5).
+It is represented by chalky, white and fossiliferous limestone.

 In thin section, the rock consists of echinoidal plates and spines (15-25%), bryozoa (6%), pelecypods (2.5%), nummulites (2%) and miliolids (0.5%).
-The fine to coarse sand-sized and moderately sorted echinodermal particles show preferred orientation and speckled appearance due to the effect of micritization process (PI.2C).
+The micritic matrix forms about 60-70% of the rock and often subjected to aggrading neomorphism to form a patches of micro- and pseudaspars.
+The fine to coarse sand-sized and moderately sorted echinodermal particles show preferred orientation and speckled appearance due to the effect of micritization process.
+Some of these echinoidal fragments exhibit syntaxial calcite overgrowth (Pl.2C).
+The bivlavian shells are often exposed to calcitization.
+The bryozoa are of rectangular and pentagonal zoocia, which are mainly being micritized or calcitized with rims marked by the calcitic or Fe-oxide materials.